dotink/sage/external/docs/classes/Dotink/Sage/TokenParser/TokenAuthor.md

 # `TokenAuthor`
-##Responsible for parsing author tokens in a docblock.
+##Responsible for parsing @author tokens in a docblock.

 _Copyright (c) 2013, Matthew J. Sahagian_.
   _Please reference the LICENSE.txt file at the root of this distribution_